tkow/react-inner-hooks-extension/packages/react-inner-hooks-extension/README.md

 ## Caveat

 Inner hooks look opposed to React declarative policy though it can also be encapsulated and abstracted by custom hooks.
-Futhur more, I think this feature should be equipped in React library itself or extend its render function as possible for more effective about performance and avoidance to repeat to write withInnerHooks hoc everywhere.
+Furthermore, I think this feature should be equipped in React library itself or extend its render function as possible for more effective about performance and avoidance to repeat to write withInnerHooks hoc everywhere.
 If you use eslint with several react-hooks rules, this library violates some of them.
 So you may need to ignore them.

 ## Develop Environment